h9lk/mastercomfig/docs/next_steps/quick_fixes.md

 ## My chat is disabled

-[A TF2 update](https://www.teamfortress.com/post.php?id=62459) introduced the ability to completely disable text chat. mastercomfig was updated shortly after to accommodate this change, with the Very Low preset disabling chat completely.
-If you are using Very Low preset or the `messages=off` module, you can re-enable chat by adding `messages=on` to your `modules.cfg` file.
+[A TF2 update](https://www.teamfortress.com/post.php?id=62459) introduced the ability to completely disable text chat. mastercomfig was updated shortly after to accommodate this change, with the Destitute preset disabling chat completely.
+If you are using Destitute preset or the `messages=off` module, you can re-enable chat by adding `messages=on` to your `modules.cfg` file.
 To disable chat the old way you can use the `messages=hide` module.

 ## TF2 crashes when entering a Competitive Mode match